 Again, threats against cloud and data center operators are only getting more advanced, persistent, and targeted.
 In the latest AFCOM State of the Data Center report we saw the top 5 infrastructure threats facing today’s data center.
 This includes:

-• Advanced Persistent Threats (Theft of IT and/or corporate data): 44%
+- Advanced Persistent Threats (Theft of IT and/or company data): 44%

 When it comes to deploying a cloud, your strategy really does need to be holistic.
 That is, be sure to look at all security design aspects as you architect your own cloud model.
 This may even mean hiring a security team to do things like pen and vulnerability testing.